 }

-These variables will retain their state between turns of the conversation, and can then be referenced in subsequent function calls like so:
+These variables will retain their state between turns of the conversation and can be referenced in subsequent function calls like so:

 if conv.state.my_variable == 10: